 Financial Support for Studio Improvements: The Paul G. Allen Grant

 In 2004, then Dept. Chair, Cal Lathen approached the Festival Dance Director, Micki Panttaja and explained that the department through UI had applied for a grant from the Paul G. Allen Family Foundation to build a subfloor in Studio 110 to provide resiliency for dance classes.
 To obtain the grant they needed evidence that it would support the community as well as the university.
 Festival Dance was asked to write a letter explaining the community services offered through Festival Dance classes, and to contribute toward matching funds for the grant.
 A letter of support was written and $5,000 was pledged, and paid on 11/9/2005 for this project, which also included new marley floor for the studio.

 Each year Festival Dance hires dance students to teach beginning level dance classes at salaries ranging from $12-$20 per hour.
 In addition, dance students are hired to teach Discover Dance classes in area schools at $30/class.
 This amounts to a work/study program for the dance program through which students are able to earn money for their education while at the same time gaining valuable teaching experience and enhancing their resumes.
 The amount paid to dance students in the past year was $6805.

 Expertise Provided by Affiliate Faculty

-Current Academy Director, Rachel Dodson, serves UI students in Beginning Ballet, Ballet 2, Ballet 4, and Modern 2, in addition to Festival Academy instruction.
+Current Academy Director, Rachel Dodson, serves UI students in Ballet and Modern, in addition to Festival Academy instruction.